Business and management studies

 Teaching method: Lecture, Seminar

-The module introduces basic principles of accounting typically used by entrepreneurs, with emphasis on real-world tools.
+This module provides you with an overview of finance and accounting tools as used by small firms.
+The module introduces basic principles of accounting as would typically be used by entrepreneurs, with emphasis on real-world tools.

-You address the role finance plays in the survival and growth of small firms.
-You discuss how firms use capital to grow, and cover the variety of sources firms use for external capital, including (but not limited to) banks, business angels, venture capitalists and small cap stock markets.
+Once these principles have been introduced it then addresses more broadly the role finance plays in the survival and growth of small firms.
+It discusses how firms use capital to grow, and then covers the variety of sources firms may use for external capital, including (but not limited to) banks, business angels, venture capitalists and small cap stock markets.

 Module learning outcomes

 - Interpret and analyse a company income statement, statement of financial position and statement of cash flows.

 - Explain ways to finance a business and manage working capital.